dantenetwork/ink-sdk/README.md

 ```

 ## Examples
 There are two examples in the repo, one is `greeting`, the other is `osComputing`.
-You can use either of the both examples as a template, if you want to create a new project.

 ### greeting
 The example shows how to send greeting messages to, and receive greeting messages from other chains with the Ink!
 SDK.

 ### osComputing
 The example shows a scenario in which sb. want to send a outsource computing task to another chain, and receive the result.

+## Usage
+### Use Examples
+You can use either of the examples as a template, it is the recommended way.

+- Copy the example.
+- Change the `package name` and `lib name` in Cargo.toml.
+- Write your code.

+### New Project
+You can use the library in a totally new ink! project.
+- Create a new ink! project, you can refer it here https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/.
+- Use modules in lib.rs, `use ink_sdk::{cross_chain_helper}`, and other modules if you need.
+- Implement the trait `cross_chain_helper::CrossChainBase`, the method `get_cross_chain_contract_address` has default implementation.
+- Write your code.